-PS 325: Potato Production Instructor: To be announced
+PS 325: Potato Production (A)

-Prerequisites: PS 100, B 100 Preparatories: B 260, B 265
+Instructor: Prof. PrangePrerequisites: PS 100, B 100 Preparatories: B 260, B 265

 History, biosystematics, growth, and development of the crop.
 Culture through seed preparation, sprouting, growth, tuberization, maturation and storage for seed, table, and processing are studied in detail.
 Fertility practices and pest management, breeding and use of cultivars, and nutritional qualities of the crops are considered.
 Production practices in the Atlantic Provinces are examined in detail.